 Even the foregoing activities that are only restricted, rather than prohibited, may be subject to limitations imposed by law.
-Therefore, any person engaging in the activity, or contemplating doing so, should consult with the Senior Associate Vice President for Government Affairs (who will consult with the General Counsel's Office).
+Therefore, any person engaging in the activity, or contemplating doing so, should consult with the Vice President for Government Affairs (who will consult with the General Counsel's Office).
 SLAC National Accelerator Laboratory may have additional restrictions related to political activity; for guidance specific to SLAC, contact SLAC's Communication Department.

 b.
 Guidelines for Avoiding Prohibited Political, Campaign and Lobbying Activities

 The following guidelines should assist in preventing the involvement or apparent involvement of the University in political activities, such as in support of or opposition to any candidate for elective public office (including both partisan and non-partisan elections).
 Except in the limited circumstances set forth in section 3.b., below: